-Thanks to MASSIF, these intermediaries can offer a wider range of stable finance and other financial services to MSMEs and lower-income households alike – including finance for mortgages, leasing and insurance products.
+Thanks to MASSIF, these intermediaries can offer a wider range of stable finance and other financial services to MSMEs and lower-income households alike – including a variety of credit, savings, leasing and insurance products.

 MASSIF clients can be:

-- Commercial banks looking to expand client base by downscaling
+- SME or commercial banks looking to expand client base by downscaling

-- Non-governmental organizations looking to professionalize and gain official financial status
+- Non-governmental organizations looking to professionalize and transition into official finance entities

 Local currency financing